andyburris/aqueduct/server/aqueduct/README.md

 })
 ```

 With auth handled, we continue the stream by requesting the data we want.
 Each step won't run until the past one works, so we don't have to worry about requesting data before being signed in, for example.
-There are also useful helpers to easily handle refreshing.
-Extensions will usually offer API options (playlist filters, location for weather, etc.).
+You can easily refresh with the `every` helper.
+Extensions will usually offer API options (file search, location for weather, etc.).
 ```typescript
 const playlists = spotifyAuthToken
     .every(seconds(30), storage["spotifySyncedAt"], syncedAt => storage["spotifySyncedAt"] = syncedAt)
     .map(token => spotify.playlists.getAll(token, { userOnly: true }))
 ```

-In the a basic scenario, we can just save the entire response to storage.
+In a basic scenario, we can just save the entire response to storage.
 ```typescript
 playlists
     .onEach(response => storage["spotifyPlaylists"] = response.data)
 ```
-However, there are a lot of scenarios where we'd rather not refresh a user's entire data each time, incurring unnecessary network requests or database writes.
+But in most scenarios, we'd rather not refresh a user's entire data each time, incurring unnecessary network requests or database writes.
 In these cases, Aqueduct allows us to pass in our current data, and produces a list of changes that we can use.
 ```typescript
 const database = ... // generic database
 const incrementalPlaylists = spotifyAuthToken